froggyos/froggyos.github.io/versions/1.11/README.md

 ### Array
 * An array is a collection of values, which can be of any type.
 * The Regex for an array is `^\$("|'|\d|\w).*("|'|\d|\w)$/`.
+### ReturnFunction
+* A return function is a function that returns a value.
+* The Regex for a return function is `/^@[a-zA-Z_]+$/g`.

+## Origins
+**Origins** are the source of a token.
+Tokens are what is used by the interpreter to interpret the program.
+There are 6 origins:
+1. String
+2. Array
+3. ComparisonOperator
+4. FunctionIdentifier
+5. VariableIdentifier
+6. Number